kasargeant/tinter/README.md

     <-- TODO: ADD IMAGE -->

-Also, although it offers a slightly shorter syntax - and directly extends string's prototype - the unsafe version of 'colors' doesn't perform much better than the safe version.
+### Unsafe (build-in extending versions)

+Colors.js also offers an unsafe version of its library with a shorter syntax and better performance.

+What makes it 'unsafe' is the fact that it directly extends the built-in string prototype and that can cause problems with other modules' usage of strings.

-Tinter offers an unsafe equivalent too - but only for compatibility reasons.
-We don't recommend either!
-But suggest only using this - if you wish to upgrade to Tinter but have the burden of large amounts of legacy 'colors' code or something like that.
-Anyway, just for completeness, benchmarks for the unsafe versions are:-
+Tinter offers an unsafe equivalent too - but only for code compatibility reasons.
+We strongly recommend against you using either unsafe library!

+However, if you wish to upgrade your codebase to use Tinter but unfortunately have large amounts of legacy 'colors' code that's currently impractical to rewrite - Tinter/Inject's your solution.

+Anyway, just for completeness and to demonstrate the poor performance of this approach... benchmarks for the unsafe versions are:-

     colors (unsafe)    - single color x  5,679,025 ops/sec ±1.35% (87 runs sampled)
     tinter (unsafe)    - single color x  5,825,590 ops/sec ±0.78% (87 runs sampled)

-Finally, to summarize, it seems clear that both in terms of it's range of usable colors and in terms of sheer string-crunching performance - Tinter rocks!
+Finally, to summarize, it seems clear that both in terms of its range of usable colors and in terms of sheer string-crunching performance - Tinter rocks!

 We hope you will like it too!

+## License